pauldennis2/TextQuest/JsonApiDoc.md

 * clearObstacle (obstacle name) - Clears **all** obstacles with the given name in the room.
 * takeDamage (damage amount) - the Hero takes some damage.
 No message is printed.
 See takeTypedDamage, takeSourcedDamage, takeTypedSourcedDamage.
 * disableHero (rounds) - stuns the Hero for a number of rounds.
 No behavior outside of combat.
 (Only use in combat).
+* doTicks (number of ticks) - performs the given number of ticks.
+Use with caution.
+See "Tick Tock Goes the Clock" for info.
+* doTocks (number of tocks) - performs the given number of tocks.
+Use with caution.

 #### MultiParam Events